genepattern/RandomForest/docs/tutorial.md

 This repository is a GenePattern module written in [Python 3](https://www.python.org/download/releases/3.0/).

-It takes in two files, one for feature data (.gct), and one for target data (.cls).
-Then, it processes them into DataFrames and performs random forest classification via LOOCV (leave-one-out cross validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a target prediction done on the entire feature dataset.
-Outputs a prediction results (.pred.odf) file.
+It processes files into DataFrames and performs random forest classification (uses LOOCV (leave-one-out cross validation) in the case of cross-validation) on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction results file (.pred.odf) that compares the "true" class to the model's prediction.
 Created for module usage through optional arguments for classifier parameters.

 ## Source Links